EdwardsDamian/Project-2/README.md

 * Extend app use to cover multiple homework types assignments;
 * Add date attributes to both homework and activities models;
 * Add username and login features;
+* Include module parents to review and provide comments;
-* Set conditions on model inputs to prevent empty values from being accepted (e.g., clicking the create button when no data values have been entered).
+* Set conditions on model inputs to prevent empty values from being accepted (e.g., clicking the create button when no data values have been entered); and, *Refactor the CSS code.